Aphra Behn, Oroonoko, or The Royal Slave

 • What kind of a drama have his captors created by naming their victim in this way?

-7. Reading Aphra Behn's Oroonoko sometimes provokes a "been there, done that" reaction born of students' sometimes uninspiring high-school introductions to the history of African-American slavery, and to be fair, most school systems do give the topic a solid work-out as opposed to other huge, soul-destroying cultural dislocations like the deportations of the "Acadians" to Louisiana, the construction of "reservation life" for Native Americans, and the exploitation of Chinese-Americans in the far West.
-However, for those of us reading Behn in Towson, MD, Oroonoko's story has an often-overlooked but immediate significance because Goucher College is located on formerly slave-worked land, part of the Hampton Estate.
-The spring house, visible in the woods on the east side of Goucher's ring road, served Hampton House, in 1790 the largest house in America and just a short walk away across a field now severed by I-695's river of traffic.
-Click here for a list of the 338 slaves, from "Adam" to "Isaac Wilson," inventoried in the 1829 will of their owner, a governor of Maryland.
+11. Reading Aphra Behn's Oroonoko sometimes provokes a "been there, done that" reaction born of students' sometimes uninspiring high-school introductions to the history of African-American slavery, and to be fair, most school systems do give the topic a solid work-out as opposed to other huge, soul-destroying cultural dislocations like the deportations of the "Acadians" to Louisiana, the construction of "reservation life" for Native Americans, and the exploitation of Chinese-Americans in the far West.
+However, for those of us reading Behn in Towson, MD, Oroonoko's story has an often-overlooked but immediate significance because Goucher College is located on formerly slave-worked land, part of the Hampton Estate, in 1790 the largest house in America and just a short walk away across a field now severed by I-695's river of traffic.
+Click here for a list of the 338 slaves, from "Adam" to "Isaac Wilson," inventoried in the 1829 will of their owner, a governor of Maryland.)
 How does literature affect the cultural acceptability of social institutions that later eras come to consider immoral, even inconceivable?
 How are we to read literature that takes for granted phenomena we find terrible?
 Does the literature, itself, partake of that terror, or is it defended by Sidney's principle that it might move us to virtuous action, even if the motive was not part of its author's intention?

-8. Slavery is neither "natural" nor inexplicable to social and economic historians.
+13. Slavery is neither "natural" nor inexplicable to social and economic historians.
+It's a typical example of an "overdetermined" cultural phenomenon that happened because of a confluence of multiple causes, many of which might have been powerful enough on their own to bring it about.
+That explains, in part, why abolition of the practice was so difficult.
 Here are some events which resulted in the explosive growth of the slave trade between Africa, Europe and the New World.

 TITLE Aphra Behn studies / edited by Janet Todd.